leh-ladakh-bike-trip-in-winter

 The sun’s got a short shift in winter, so you’ll have to rise and shine early to make the most of daylight.
 More riding in the cold, less time to sip that warm chai at scenic spots.
 But hey, those sunrise views at Pangong Lake?
 Totally worth the early wake-up call!

 Ladakh’s high-altitude vibe can mess with your head (literally).
-Oxygen levels are low, and you’ll feel like you’re climbing Everest with every breath.
-Acclimatization is the name of the game—go slow and steady to avoid feeling like you just ran a marathon without warming up.
+Oxygen levels are low, and you’ll feel like you’re climbing Everest with every breath, so acclimatization is crucial.
+Ascend gradually, rest well, and spend a day or two at intermediate altitudes.
+Stay hydrated, avoid alcohol, and eat light, high-carb meals to help your body adjust.

 You’re on a remote mountain pass, your bike suddenly sputters, and there’s no one around.
 It’s not a fun thought, but winter in Ladakh can leave you stranded with no easy fix.
 So, make sure your bike is in tip-top shape, or you might end up looking like a stranded snowman!